wbudic/LifeLog/Current Development Check List.md

 ### v.
 2.0 Encountered/Fixed

+* &#10004; Bug 26 HTML output is incorrect since introducing buffering and content compression.
+Browser corrects, hence it was not noticed before.

 ### v.
 1.9 Encountered/Fixed

 * &#10004; Bug 25 - SQLite view not properly sorting in new databases.
 Newer records listed last.